hellograndpa/hellograndpa-webapp/readme.md

 ## Description

-Rooms booking platform from older people for youth in exchange of accompaniment services.
+Rooms booking platform for desktop, from older people for youth in exchange of accompaniment services.

 ## User Stories